psj8252/psj8252.github.io/about/index.md

 - Built Automated Pipeline to finetune pretrained LM model and evaluate metrics with kubeflow pipelines.
 - Researched and compared serveral server frameworks for serving vector similarity framework.
 - Researched and compared Pytorch based model serving methods like TorchServe, ONNX.
+- Developed kubeflow pipelines to build parts of conversational agent like retriever, ranker, candidate utterances.
+- Developed test infra to evaluate each part of agent with kubernetes and helm enabling easy provision and termination of multiple conversational agents.
+- Applied authorization system for our internal kubernetes cluster using istio authorization policy.
+- Implemented tensorflow savedmodel converting scripts to serve our models on AWS Inferentia machine with neuron package.

 __SW Maestro__ &emsp; Seoul, Korea
 *Team Leader, Backend Developer, NLP Developer* &emsp; [05.
 2019] - [11.
 2019]